Wild Patagonia

 Meals

-Full board from dinner on day 2 to lunch on day 8
+Full board from dinner on day 1 to breakfast on day 9 (excluding dinner on day 8)

 Additional equipment